“What can I grow in a vertical pallet garden?”

 Now, how “small” it should be?

-As your herb garden can be limited to a single stand, growing them in a vertical arrangement of 2 or 4 levels.
+As your herb garden can be limited to a single stand, grow them in a vertical arrangement of 2 or 4 levels.
 If possible, place this pallet near your kitchen so that it will be within your reach when needed.

 Some good tries are: